 - a.
-All employees hired by the County for a temporary period, for a season, or for a limited period of time and not through the Civil Service procedure to perform employee group work, shall be defined as Limited Term Employees (LTEs).
+All employees hired by the County for a temporary period, for a season or for a limited period of time and not through the Civil Service procedure to perform work who are employed at the Dane County Coliseum on an on-call basis, shall be defined as Limited Term Employees (LTE).
 The County agrees that Limited Term Employees will be kept to the lowest number consistent with the County's needs and that Limited Term Employees will not be used to avoid the filling of positions through the Civil Service procedure.
-Limited Term Employees shall be limited to one thousand two hundred (1,200) hours of continuous or regular work in a payroll year.
+Limited Term Employees shall be limited to twelve hundred (1,200) hours of continuous or regularly scheduled work in a payroll year, (i.e., excludes on-call LTE work).
+In keeping with the above intent, the County shall not serialize or rotate Limited Term Employees into the same continuous work assignments (i.e., cannot rotate LTEs in and out of a job to provide a continuously filled position).
 The County shall layoff all Limited Term Employees prior to the layoff of regular employees doing similar work, provided the remaining employees are qualified to perform the work.
 The County agrees to meet with the Employee Group's Representative prior to laying off any county employee under this provision. - b.
-Limited Term Employees who are directed to use their personal vehicles for County business shall be reimbursed as provided for in the Mileage Reimbursement policy. - c.
-Limited Term Employees shall have access to parking at a cost not to exceed that provided in the Parking policy, as arranged by the parking ramp manager.
+Limited Term Employees to receive time and one-half (1/2) their hourly rate for all work performed in excess of forty (40) hour per week. - c.
+Limited Term Employees who are directed to use their personal vehicles for County business shall be reimbursed as provided in the Mileage Reimbursement Policy of this Handbook.
+Limited Term Employees shall have access to parking as arranged by the Parking Ramp Manager.